-This website is run by the University of Westminster.
-We want as many people as possible to be able to use this website, which means that you should be able to:
+This website is run by The University of Westminster.
+We want as many people as possible to be able to use this website.
+For example, that means you should be able to:

 - change colours, contrast levels and fonts

 - zoom in up to 300% without the text spilling off the screen